d4n3sh/thedaneshproject/content/posts/2008-05-26-dont-leave-a-x-box-in-the-dc.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-586" title="tuxracer" src="/wp-content/uploads/2008/05/tuxracer11.jpg" alt="tuxracer" width="352" height="288" />][1]

 When forced to work within a limited budget you are normally forced to come up with alternative cost saving solutions.
-This was the case for a University which desided to use a Linux powered X-Box to host it&#8217;s students web projects.
+This was the case for a University which desided to use a Linux powered X-Box to host it's students web projects.

 As time passed so did the personnel who knew about the X-Box web server.
 Without proper handover documents and asset management the X-Box server soon gets forgotten.